 Students also have a voice in the statewide institutional governance structure.
 The UW Colleges Student Governance Council elects three representatives and three alternates who sit on the statewide UW Colleges Senate.

-The purpose of this group is to deepen and strengthen the spiritual life of its members through Bible study, prayer and fellowship.
+The purpose of this group is to explore faith and encounter God through conversation, Bible study, prayer, and serving.

-For the latest information on all that we are doing, join our weekly email list!
-Simply send your email address to firstname.lastname@example.org.
-Or join our Facebook group, InterVarsity at UWSP at Marshfield!
+For the latest information on all that we are doing, contact our Faculty/Staff Advisor, Jen Lowe, at firstname.lastname@example.org or 715-346-2505.
+Or join our Facebook group: InterVarsity at UWSP at Marshfield, or follow us on Instagram: uwsp_marshfield_intervarsity.

 Whether you’re an accomplished musician, or have always wanted to be one, we have an instrument or vocal program for you.
 Our students have plenty of opportunities to perform and share their talents with others in our theaters.